NSO-developer/netsim-wrapper/README.md

 ncs-netsim, It's an powerful tool to build an simulated network envrinoments for Network Service Orchestrator (NSO) it's also called as NCS - NSO.
 In these network topologies we can test the network configuations based on the need as per the usecase.

-ncs-netsim2, We added very important features like deleting a device from the topology, etc. Due to lack of this feature we were used to keep un-wanted devices in the network envrinoments which consumes computer/vm resources and a lot of time to manage manuall to stop the un-wanted devices or re-create the complete topology which is time taking.
+ncs-netsim2, We added `delete-devices` feature not to devicate from original business usecase.
+On the way of achieving this we opened the space to add more features to it, like adding `update-ip`, `update-port`, etc. Today these feature are not exposed to the cli, we need to updated them manually in the configuration files.
+With these added features to ncs-netsim2 we can remove un-wanted devices from time to time, to not consume disk space and memory.

 ### **How to delete a device(s) from network topology?**